‘Don’t stop now’: ECU officials encourage COVID precautions as case numbers continue to drop

 “The big gatherings don’t seem to be as big of a deal,” said Hill.

-ECU had a one percent COVID positivity rate in the past seven days.
-State health officials have said anything below five percent is good.
+ECU had a 1% COVID positivity rate in the past seven days.
+State health officials have said anything below 5% is good.

 Stansbury said he’s proud of students, but the fight isn’t over yet.